 As was the case in the previous year, no impairment losses were recognized on goodwill in the reporting period on the basis of the global annual impairment testing of the cash-generating units.
-In the fiscal year, impairment losses on property, plant and equipment and intangible assets amounted to €28 million (previous year: €7 million) and impairment loss reversals on property, plant and equipment and intangible assets amounted to €1 million (previous year: €0 million).
+In the fiscal year, impairment losses on property, plant and equipment and intangible assets amounted to €28 million (previous year: €7 million) and impairment loss reversals on property, plant and equipment and intangible assets amounted to €18 million (previous year: €7 million) (previous year: €0 million).
 Details are provided in notes 13 "Goodwill and Other Intangible Assets" and 14 "Property, Plant and Equipment."